top of page

 What's Next?

-After your Discovery Flight you can choose which path to certification you would like to choose.
-There are two primary certificates, commonly called licenses, that you can earn at SaltAir in order to enjoy the privileges, challenges, and beauty of flying: the sport pilot and private pilot certificates.
+After your Discovery Flight, you can choose which path to certification you would like to choose.
+There are two primary certificates that you can earn at SaltAir in order to enjoy the privileges, challenges, and beauty of flying: the sport pilot and private pilot certificates.
 To be eligible to receive either certificate in a single-engine airplane, you must meet a few minimum requirements.

 REQUIREMENTS